medspoke/challenges/README.md

 * At the same time please don't overdo it - if your solution does what is required, and you're happy with it, most probably we will be too

+* Communicating with other developers during the challenge is *strictly forbidden* - we would love to know your personal skills, and don't worry if you can't solve some tasks - nobody knows everything!

 * Submit the challenges via [git format-patch](https://git-scm.com/docs/git-format-patch) to our development team (dev@medspoke.com)

 ### What happens after submission?